-Columns or tables in SQL can be aliased using the
+Columns or tables can be aliased using the

 AS clause.
 This allows columns or tables to be specifically renamed in the returned result set.
 The given query will return a result set with the column for

 OR operator allows multiple conditions to be combined.
 Records matching either condition joined by the

 OR are included in the result set.
 The given query will match customers whose state is either

 LIKE operator pattern to match zero or more unspecified character(s).
 The given query will match any movie that begins with